-The Browsers page in New Relic Browser provides information about your end users' experience with your app based on which browser they use, such as Google Chrome, Mozilla Firefox, Microsoft Internet Explorer, and Apple Safari.
+The Browsers page in Browser monitoring provides information about your end users' experience with your app based on which browser they use, such as Google Chrome, Mozilla Firefox, Microsoft Internet Explorer, and Apple Safari.
 This page includes:

 - Top browsers by throughput (pages per minute or ppm)